KohakuBlueleaf/LyCORIS/README.md

 ```

 You can check my [HakuPhi](https://github.com/KohakuBlueleaf/HakuPhi) project to see how I utilize LyCORIS to finetune the Phi-1.5 models.

+#### Other method
+After LyCORIS3.0.0, Parametrize API and Functional API have been added, which provide more different ways on utilizing LyCORIS library.

+Check [xxx] for more informations.

 #### Bitsandbytes support